katerman/react-legend/README.md

 *How is an ActionType created?*

-Below is a sample ActionType that when called will `console.log` `"test"`.
+Below is a sample ActionType creator that when called will `console.log` "test".

 ```
 //first argument is name, second argument is a callback that returns quest information and questData passed in from the Quest